Christian Home Educators of Colorado exists to defend your family’s freedom and help you homeschool with confidence.

 Steve and his wife Tara were both homeschooled for all of their primary and secondary school years.
 Steve’s father, Neil Craig, is the Executive Director of Christian Heritage Home Educators of Washington, making Steve both a second-generation homeschooler and homeschool leader.
 One of Steve’s primary life goals has been to raise a godly family for the glory of Christ and he has a strong belief in the significance of home discipleship toward accomplishing that end.
 Prior to moving to Colorado in September of 2014 to take on the leadership of CHEC, Steve lived with his family in Washington State where he worked as the corporate controller for a hotel management company.
-Steve & Tara live in Parker with their five children, Carson, Christiana, Angelina, Jewel, and Ariel.
+Steve & Tara live in Parker with their six children, Carson, Christiana, Angelina, Jewel, Ariel, and Michelle.

-Sarah Bryant, Creative Assistant
+Sarah Bryant, Graphic Designer

 Josh Erber, Events Coordinator

-Both Josh and his wife Abbey were homeschooled by their parents, and are now raising their 5 kids in Elizabeth, CO.
+Both Josh and his wife Abbey were homeschooled by their parents, and are now raising their 5 kids in Calhan, CO.
 After graduating high school, Josh started a small Audio/Visual company which he still operates today.
 As a second generation homeschooler Josh is excited to help and encourage other homeschoolers as CHEC’s Event Coordinator.

 Chris Galanek, IT Manager

 Chris, Jenny and three of their five children live in rural Elbert County, Colorado.
 When not working for CHEC as IT Manager, Chris works in technology in the financial services industry.
 Jenny works daily with their three kids at home shepherding them, focusing on Christ as the center of their education, and working to build character and a strong love for their Lord.
 They have graduated their eldest two children.
 Chris and Jenny have been serving CHEC in multiple different roles since 2008, including as Conference Coordinators.